 When your basement is flooding and you need a sump pump repair and installation fast, call Advocate Master Plumbing.
 A sump pump keeps your home dry and saves you 10’s of thousands of dollars in foundation repairs.
-And if you have a sump pump you should always get a back up sump pump system.
+And if you have one you should always look into back up sump pump systems.
 You wouldn’t drive a car without an emergency brake.
 Why would you gamble that your electricity won’t go out or you have a sump pump failure.

 Your sump pump system may seem complicated.
 So may your battery back up sump pump or water powered back up sump pump system.
 They don’t have to be.
-Let the experts at Advocate Master Plumbing explain why you need a sump pump, what can go wrong with your sump pump, and what kind of sump pumps we offer.
+Let the experts at Advocate Master Plumbing explain why you need a sump pump, what can go wrong with your sump pump, and even DIY sump pump replacement.

 Feel free to jump ahead by clicking a corresponding title.